 10 Best Herbal Teas For Periodontal Disease

-It is advisable to consult with a dentist before incorporating herbal remedies into a periodontal care routine.
+However, it is important to consult with a dentist or healthcare provider before incorporating herbal remedies into a periodontal treatment plan.

 FREE Herb Drying Checklist